How to Ensure Reliability of AI Applications: Strategies, Metrics, and the Maxim Advantage

 2. Comprehensive Evaluation

-• Quantify improvements and regressions using unified frameworks for machine and human evaluations.
+• Quantify failure modes, response quality and regressions using automated and human evaluations.

 • Access off-the-shelf and custom evaluators to assess accuracy, clarity, bias, and more.